genesiscommunitysuccess/docs/docs/platform-reference/data-servers/configure.md

 **Top level and query level settings**

-**compression**: if true, it will compress query row data before writing it to the in-memory database.
+**compression**: if true, it will compress query row data before writing it to the in-memory cache.
 Defaults to `false`.

 **chunkLargeMessages**: if true, it will split large updates into smaller ones.
 Defaults to `false`.

-**defaultStringSize**: size to be used for string storage in the dataserver in-memory database.
+**defaultStringSize**: size to be used for string storage in the dataserver in-memory cache.
 Higher values lead to higher memory use and lower values to truncation.
 Defaults to `40`.

 **batchingPeriod**: delay in millseconds to wait before sending new data to dataserver clients.
 Defaults to `500ms`.